charrlotteadelina/charrlotteadelina.github.io/_pages/about.md

 ## About

 <div style="text-align: left">
 I am Charrlotte, a PhD candidate in Human Geography at Freie Universität Berlin.
 I grew up in a cozy little city in central Tamil Nadu called Trichy.
-I hold an Integrated Masters in Development Studies from the Indian Institute of Technology - Madras (IIT-M) and I worked in various research and policy think-tanks from 2016 to 2021, before entering into my academic journey.
+I hold an Integrated Masters in Development Studies from the Indian Institute of Technology - Madras (IIT-M) and worked in various research and policy think-tanks from 2016 to 2021, before re-entering academia.
 I find that my prior life and work experiences play a crucial role in grounding my research interests and academic practice.
 </div>

 <br>